hasura/graphql-engine/server/tests-py/README.md

 HASURA_BIGQUERY_SERVICE_KEY=# the service account key
 ```

-Before running the test suite either manually or via `dev.sh`:
+Before running the test suite:
 1. Ensure you have access to a [Google Cloud Console service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating).
-Store the project ID and account email in `HASURA_BIGQUERY_PROJECT_ID` and (optional) `HASURA_BIGQUERY_SERVICE_ACCOUNT_EMAIL` variables.
+Store the project ID and account email in `HASURA_BIGQUERY_PROJECT_ID` variable.
 2. [Create and download a new service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Store the contents of file in a `HASURA_BIGQUERY_SERVICE_KEY` variable.
     ```bash
     export HASURA_BIGQUERY_SERVICE_KEY=$(cat /path/to/service/account)
     ```